fenlAtSchool/nickOS/README.md

 Credits to @TenderGalaxy (fenl) for main programming

-Licensed under GPL V3, please don't break the license and steal NickOS' code :)
+Licensed under GPL V3, non-creditors will be persecuted